Bad Boys Blue: 2010s

-On 13 August 2010 Coconut Music/Modern Romantics Productions/Sony Music released the anniversary single titled "Come Back and Stay Re-Recorded 2010" including remixes produced by MS Project, Alex Twister, Spinnin Elements & Almighty.
-On 27 August 2010 the said labels released the anniversary album titled 25 including 25 re-recorded hits, 7 brand new remixes plus a bonus DVD.
+On 13 August 2010, Coconut Music/Modern Romantics Productions/Sony Music released the anniversary single titled "Come Back and Stay Re-Recorded 2010" including remixes produced by MS Project, Alex Twister, Spinnin Elements and Almighty.
+On 27 August 2010, the anniversary album titled 25 was released, including 25 re-recorded hits, 7 brand new remixes plus a bonus DVD.

-In September 2011, John has made the decision to finish working with Carlos.
+In September 2011, McInerney made the decision to finish working with Ferreira.

-In October 2011, the group was joined by Kenny "Krayzee" Lewis, known from collaboration with C.C.Catch, Touché, and Mark 'Oh.
+In October 2011, the group was joined by Kenny "Krayzee" Lewis, known from collaborating with C. C. Catch, Touché, and Mark 'Oh.

-Late in the year 2011, John has made the decision to finish working with "Krayzee".

-On 21 September 2012 Coconut Music released a DVD titled Live On TV.
+On 21 September 2012, Coconut Music released a DVD titled Live on TV.

-In December 2013, Bad Boys Blue announced on their Facebook page that they are working on a new album.
-Some of the songs are already completed and the remainder will be complete by January/February 2014.
-Some of the songwriters will be: Pawel Marciniak, Mattias Canerstam and Johann Perrier.
+In December 2013, Bad Boys Blue announced on their Facebook page that they were working on a new album.
+Some of the songs were already completed and that the remainder would be complete by January/February 2014.
+Some of the songwriters were Pawel Marciniak, Mattias Canerstam and Johann Perrier.

 In June 2015, Bad Boys Blue released a new album titled 30.
 It contains four new and four unreleased songs, along with some remixes of older songs.

+In August 2023, Bad Boys Blue embarked on a US tour along with Samantha Fox and Boney M., which included stops in Boston, Los Angeles, Chicago, New York City and San Jose.
+The shows were put together by Los Angeles based promoters LA Concert Group.